callumacrae/macr.ae/articles/introducing-deity.md

 - 20th June 2016

 [Deity] is a property generating tool for use when writing generative tests.
-You call it with a string called a generator string saying what kind of data should be generated, and then it calls a specified testing function a number of times (the default is 100, but it is configurable) with some random generated data matching what you said you wanted.
+You call it saying what kind of data should be generated, and then it calls a specified testing function a number of times (the default is 100 times) with some random generated data matching what you said you wanted.

 Basically, it does this: